ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No Use DexGuard With Debug Key

 Indica vulnerabilidades relacionadas ao DexGuard com uso da chave Debug.
-A mensagem que aparece é esta:

 > _DexGuard code to detect wheather the App is signed with a debug key or not is identified._
 >